-Celebrate the CLF and learn about your Region!
+Celebrate the CLF and learn about the Ontario Region!

-CLF Ontario is made up of three Regional Chapters: The Southwestern Ontario, GTA, and Eastern Ontario (Ottawa).
-The GTA and Ottawa chapters are currently housed in the National Office.
-The coordinators’ roles are to improve public awareness and understanding of liver health and liver disease, raise funds for research and education with our two signature events the Stroll for Liver and the LIVERight Gala, assist with third party events and reach out to liver disease patients and their families.
+The staff in each region work hard with volunteers to improve public awareness and understand of liver health and liver disease, raise funds for research and education with our two signature events the STROLL for LIVER and the LIVERight Gala (in Toronto and Ottawa), assist with third-party events, and reach out to liver disease patients and their families.

 Your Regional Contacts

 Lucy You – Interim (Eastern Ontario)

 The National Help Line:

 This help line gives you and your loved one somewhere to turn for answers after diagnosis, helps you understand your disease, and provides you with the resources you need.
 You can call 1 (800) 563-5483 Monday to Friday from 9 AM to 5 PM EST or email us.

 This program is a national network of people living with liver disease that have offered to share their experiences with others.
 It was developed by the Canadian Liver Foundation as a means to link Canadians like you who have been diagnosed with a liver disease, have a family member who has liver disease or care for someone who suffers from liver disease to talk about your concerns with a peer with a similar experience.